NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

 	- can remove the list of reviews from given legal advise/uploaded document
 	- can remove the reviews themself when deleting given legal advise/uploaded document
 - can make/unmake user to have the functions of legal advisor/uploader

-TO be updated:
-- to manage all reviews for tickets, legal advices, documents, team members - meaning to delete/edit/add
+- can delete single review from tickets, legal advices, documents, team members

 ⚒️ Built With